Image

 Ensartinib in Treating Patients With Relapsed or Refractory Advanced Solid Tumors, Non-Hodgkin Lymphoma, or Histiocytic Disorders With ALK or ROS1 Genomic Alterations (A Pediatric MATCH Treatment Trial)

-Trial testing Ensartinib for advanced tumors with specific genetic changes.
+Ensartinib trial for children with specific genetic tumor changes.

 Recruiting